Caddyshack II: Pre-production

 Ramis worked on the first draft of Caddyshack II in the summer of 1987 with Torokvei.
 Rodney Dangerfield did not like the script and requested rewrites.
 Growing disillusioned with the project, Dangerfield reportedly tried to force Warner Bros. to release him from his contract by demanding additional royalties and final-cut rights.
 In October 1987, less than a month before Caddyshack II was scheduled to begin filming and with $2 million already spent by the studio on pre-production, Dangerfield dropped out of the project because he felt it would not be successful.
 Warner Bros. sued Dangerfield for breach of contract.
 Early in the hearings, the studio settled with Dangerfield for an undisclosed amount.

 The project was put on hold while Warner Bros. looked for a new director, eventually landing upon Allan Arkush.
-A former protégé of Roger Corman and collaborator of Joe Dante, Arkush directed several motion pictures (including the 1979 cult hit Rock 'n' Roll High School) before becoming a prolific director of episodic television, with credits including L.A.
+A former protégé of Roger Corman and collaborator with Joe Dante, Arkush directed several motion pictures (including the 1979 cult hit Rock 'n' Roll High School) before becoming a prolific director of episodic television, with credits including L.A.
 Law, St. Elsewhere, and Moonlighting.
 Arkush was keen to get back into directing films, later recalling, "I had a really successful run on television.
 Moonlighting was a big deal, I was doing L.A.
 Law, working on pilots and I had a deal with Warner Bros. to direct and they said, “Well, there’s another National Lampoon movie.”
 National Lampoon Goes to College and I thought, “That sounds like a good idea.”
 They couldn't get it bought.
 So they asked, “How would you like to make Caddyshack II?”

 After the offer was made, Arkush rented and watched the original Caddyshack and signed on to direct the sequel.
 He was not aware at the time of the litigation between the studio and Rodney Dangerfield.